Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the schema already documents both parameters (major, minor).
-The description does not add additional meaning beyond 'filtered by relevance'.
-Baseline 3 is appropriate.
+Schema description coverage is 100% (both parameters have descriptions).
+The description does not add any additional meaning to the parameters beyond what the schema already provides.
+Baseline of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.